comp423-23s/final-project-final-b6/docs/student-organizations.md

 2. Checkin a user to the CSXL.
 4. Edit organization detials.
 5. Edit event details.
-6. Create an organization.
-7. Create an event for an organizaiton.

 An ambassador should *not* be able to: